 The dropper also supports Weighted Random Early Detection (WRED) by allowing the scheduler to select different RED configurations for the same packet queue at run-time.
 In the case of severe congestion, the dropper resorts to tail drop.
 This occurs when a packet queue has reached maximum capacity and cannot store any more packets.
 In this situation, all arriving packets are dropped.

-The flow through the dropper is illustrated in Fig. 21.8.
+The flow through the dropper is illustrated in Figure 28.
 The RED/WRED algorithm is exercised first and tail drop second.
+Figure 28.
+Flow Through the Dropper

 The use cases supported by the dropper are: